What is Broadband?

 What counts as broadband?

-Older types of connections like DSL and satellite struggle to reach these speeds, and they are impossible for dial-up connections.
+Older types of connection, such as DSL and satellite, struggle to reach these speeds, and they are impossible for dial-up connections.
 But other types of connection can fall short of this benchmark too.

 Increasing the broadband threshold